freshehrteam/wt2xt/README.md

 - **PDF** requires local install of Pandoc Latex or will load a Pandoc/latex Docker image if running in a Docker container

+- **MD** requires local install of Pandoc Latex or will load a Pandoc/latex Docker image if running in a Docker container.
+This requires use of HTML to recreate the more complex ASCII table

 ## Configuration